-The average score of Indians who appeared for the IELTS in 2017 was 6.04.
+The average overall score of Indians who appeared for the IELTS in 2017 was 6.04.
 The average score for the listening section of the test?
 6.30!

 Having the largest English-speaking population gives us very little advantage when taking the IELTS.
 Because it’s not about your knowledge of the language, but your ability to apply it in pressure situations, that is tested.

-This means that when you are preparing for the IELTS you’ve got togo beyond the basic preparation.
+When you are preparing for the IELTS you’ve got to go beyond the basic preparation.
 Deep analyses, devising strategies and a thorough study isn’t just reserved for boardrooms.
 You’ve got to do all of the above to beat the average.

-We’re going to talk about the challenges you will face in scoring a band 8 and how to overcome them.
+Let’s talk about the challenges you will face in scoring a band score 8 and how to overcome them.

-IELTS listening test has many challenges that one might face and you might be likely to face one of these problems as well.
-But the good part about learning a challenge is that we can start preparing for it with a solution in the mean time of the exam.
+The IELTS listening test has many challenges that one might face and you might be likely to face one of these problems as well.
+But the good part about learning a challenge is that we can start preparing for it with a solution in the meantime of the exam.

 - Deciding whether to choose a letter from the list or write the answer in words?
 The correct answer is not just the one you find, it’s also the answer that is written according to the instructions.